In this article

 What Is Cash Application, and Why Does It Break Down?

 Cash application is the process of matching incoming payments to the correct open invoices and updating the AR ledger.
-In practice it breaks down constantly: customers pay partial amounts, combine multiple invoices into one payment, send remittance through separate channels, or omit reference numbers.
-Enterprise buyers routing payments through procurement portals add another layer.
+It sounds mechanical, but in practice it depends on data that customers rarely send in a clean, consistent form.

 What Are the Real Hidden Costs?

 The damage from poor cash application shows up in four places, each compounding the others.
+The table below maps the cost to what actually happens on the ground.

 Hidden costWhat happens